cpenarrieta/personal_finance_app/src/types/README.md

 - `TransactionWithRelations` - Transaction with all common relations
 - `TransactionWithAccount` - Transaction with account only
 - `PlaidAccountWithRelations` - Plaid bank account with item and institution
-- `CustomCategoryWithSubcategories` - Category with subcategories
+- `CategoryWithSubcategories` - Category with subcategories
 - `HoldingWithRelations` - Holding with account and security
 - `PrismaIncludes` - Reusable include patterns